marcduiker/demos-azure-durable-functions/README.md

 Run the solution and use the requests in [GetSwPlanetResidents.http](/api-tests/orchestrations/03-FanOutFanIn/GetSwPlanetResidents.http) to start the orchestration locally.

+## Unit tests

+Some unit tests are added to verify the fan-out/fan-in orchestration.
+These tests are using xUnit, Moq (for mocking the `DurableOrchestrationContextBase`) and AutoFixture for generating testdata.

 ## Using the VS Code REST Client

 I strongly recommend to the excellent [REST client](https://github.com/Huachao/vscode-restclient) for VS Code so you can use the http files located in the [`api-tests`](/api-tests) folder to start the orchestration functions.